rostal/rostal.github.io/index.md

 ---
 layout: home
-title: "One Health Research Consulting" | "One Health solutions for complex problems"
+title: "One Health Research Consulting | One Health solutions for complex problems"

 ---